altmp/docs/docs/ClientAPI.md

 # Client API

-This documentation has been automatically generated based on source code from branch `HEAD` at `Sat, 16 Mar 2019 23:30:37 GMT`
+This documentation has been automatically generated based on source code from branch `master` at `Wed, 27 Mar 2019 09:32:00 GMT`

 **DISCLAIMER**: Current Client API and documentation is in heavy Work In Progress!
 Documentation doesn't contain all available features and it can contain some misleading information